DrettiBones/DrettiBones/README.md

 - 👋 Hi, I’m @DrettiBones
 - 👀 I’m interested in ...
-Music- producing, recording,aaa mixing, mastering
+Music- producing, recording, mixing, & mastering
 - 🌱 I’m currently learning ... how to adult to my utmostqq ability
 - 💞️ I’m looking to collaborate on ... music, album art, promoting artists
 - 📫 How to reach me ...
 Drettibones@gmail.com